MARTIMM/HikingCompanion/Docs/Design.md

 ...
 ```

-When data is imported, a path to the directory is provided where a settings file is stored.
+When external hike data must be imported, a path to the directory must be provided where a settings file is stored.
 This file is named `hike.conf`.

 ```
 [General]
-version=                      Version of this track
+version=                      Version of this track.
+The hike name and version

-supportedLang=en
-defaultLang=en
-translationXML=
+                              are compared to check if the data is already installed or needs to be updated. supportedLang=en defaultLang=en translationXML=